-When Elie van Strien heard that his organization had been nominated for the Dutch Business Intelligence Award 2013, his first thought was, “Is what we do really that much great?”
-But his initial doubts disappeared when his department had won the jury prize and the public award and had been named as the Smartest Organization in the Netherlands for 2013.
+When Elie van Strien heard that his organization had been nominated for the Dutch Business Intelligence Award 2013, his first thought was, “Is what we do really that great?”
+But his initial doubts disappeared when his department won the jury prize and the public award and had been named as the Smartest Organization in the Netherlands for 2013.
 “It was really quite special,” says Van Strien excitedly.
 “And the award has really given our BI a boost.”

 The BI adventure of the Amsterdam fire department

 Van Strien tells us how the BI adventure of the Amsterdam fire department began several years ago, when a few clever people in his organization came up to him and said “we’re sitting on a wealth of information, and we’re hardly using it at all.”
 They asked me for some space to make something meaningful out of it.
 They had a bright idea and started working on it enthusiastically.
 Meanwhile, BI gained a significant place in the Amsterdam fire department, which is highly appreciated by our organization.”

 Elie van Strien: “I can’t stop talking about it.”
 Primarily, winning the Dutch BI Award 2013 resulted into more intense internal focus on Business Intelligence.
 Van Strien: “The award prompted a lot of talk about it.
 It was clear to everyone that it was about serious and promising matters.”
 The award immediately caused other parties to consider the department as a BI organization more seriously.
 “That made the expansion of our network much easier, which is important if you are dependent on other parties for data sources, for example.”